 One of the incredible prophecies is of Cyrus, the first ruler of the Persian Empire.
 In Isaiah 44:28, God stated that Cyrus would order the building of the temple in Jerusalem.
 This verse was written before Cyrus was even born, and before the temple had been destroyed!

-Another prophecy is found in Daniel 9:24-27, known as the “70 weeks” prophecy, which points to the precise year when Jesus Christ would begin His ministry on this earth—almost 500 years after the verses were written.
+Another prophecy is found in Daniel 9:24-27, known as the “70 weeks” prophecy, which points to the precise year when Jesus Christ would begin His ministry on this earth—more than 500 years after the verses were written.

 Does science disprove the Bible?